We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 12 to 16 foot boats need a 55 to 70 pound thrust trolling motor.
 16 to 21 foot or longer boats need a trolling motor with 70 to 100 pound thrust.

 Q: How fast will a 55 lbs thrust trolling motor go?

 Trolling motor speed depends on your boat design and weight.
 Top peed for a trolling motor can be 2 to 4 mph.

-Final Thoughts on the best trolling motor
+Final Thoughts on the Best Trolling Motors

-Ultimately, choosing a trolling motor is a very personal decision based on a number of factors, the two most important being the size of your boat and the size of your budget.
+Ultimately, choosing the best trolling motor is a very personal decision based on a number of factors, the two most important being the size of your boat and the size of your budget.
 By choosing a more powerful motor, you may also be choosing to add another battery, so factor that into the equation.
 Beyond those initial considerations, there may be value in buying the brand that matches your marine electronics, to ensure compatibility and to minimize interference.
 Just remember, while their overall reliability has increased substantially in recent years, when you add more features, you add more complications, so don’t bite off more than you can chew.